I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 When the indentation of one or more lines in a function is incorrect, the Python interpreter raises an IndentationError exception.

-What is the return Statement in a Python Function?
+What is the keyword “return” in a Python function?

-In the function, we have seen so far the function gets called and prints a message.
+In the function we have seen so far, the code in the function prints a message.

-The most common approach when using a function is for the function to return one or more values to the caller (the line of code where the function is called).
+The most common approach is for a function to return one or more values to the caller (the line of code where the function is called).

-I want to create a program that calculates the sum of two numbers.
-Without using a function I could write the following code:
+To explain this concept I will create a program that calculates the sum of two numbers.
+Without using a function I write the following code:

 number1 = 10